 The uterus must be mobile for proper physiological function.
 When the uterus is fixed in one position fibrosis of the ligaments can result and impair local circulation.
 When circulation is impaired, the cells won’t get proper nutrients (oxygen), and acidity, pain, and cell death will follow.
 There are 3 main types of movements the uterus exhibits (that I know of).
 Mobility, motility and contractions.
 I’ll briefly cover them below.READ MORE

-Abdominal Adhesions are fibrous tissues that can form between abdominal tissues and organs due to abdominal or pelvic infections, surgery, inflammation or injury.
-Internal organs have slippery surfaces that enable them to slide and glide against other organs and tissues.
-When adhesions are present the tissues no longer glide and the internal organ’s motility is inhibited, organ function may be affected, pain may result and larger movements of the body may be inhibited.READ MORE
+Abdominal Adhesions are fibrous tissues that can form between abdominal tissues and organs.
+When adhesions are present the tissues no longer glide and the internal organ’s motility is inhibited, organ function may be affected, pain may result.
+Manual abdominal therapy can help mobilize tissues and increase internal organ motility.READ MORE

 Sciatica refers to pain caused by irritation of the sciatic nerve.
 The sciatic nerve is the largest nerve in the body and originates at the lumbosacral plexus at L4-S3 and has branches all the way down into the foot.